DJMare/express_Sequelize_RunningQueries_QueryBasedOnOperators/README.md

     npm install express-generator -g

 (5) Enter the following command to generate the Express starter app.
-This will set the view to use Handlebars and will name the app express_Sequelize_RunningQueries_:
+This will set the view to use Handlebars and will name the app express_Sequelize_RunningQueries_QueryBasedOnOperators:

-    express --view=hbs express_Sequelize_RunningQueries_
+    express --view=hbs express_Sequelize_RunningQueries_QueryBasedOnOperators

-(6) Once the process is complete, navigate into the express_Sequelize_RunningQueries_ directory:
+(6) Once the process is complete, navigate into the express_Sequelize_RunningQueries_QueryBasedOnOperators directory:

-    cd express_Sequelize_RunningQueries_
+    cd express_Sequelize_RunningQueries_QueryBasedOnOperators

-(7) Now in the express_Sequelize_RunningQueries_ directory, run the following:
+(7) Now in the express_Sequelize_RunningQueries_QueryBasedOnOperators directory, run the following:

     npm install